AI Search Traffic Converts 4-23x Better Than Organic — How to Measure and Scale It in 2026

 This is where AI visibility measurement connects to earned media strategy.
 The brands converting AI search traffic at the highest rates are the ones with dense third-party coverage across publications that AI engines index and cite.

-The measurement framework I recommend to operators tracking share of citation:
+The measurement framework for operators tracking share of citation:

 - AI referral conversion rate — AI-referred sessions that convert, segmented by platform (ChatGPT, Perplexity, Gemini, Claude, Copilot)